SkylineCommunications/dataminer-docs/user-guide/Reference/DataMiner_Tools/Cassandra_Cleaner.md

 The most important settings are the `table.name`, `delete.start.time` and `delete.end.time` fields.

-When generating the db.yaml file, `table.name` is generated with *timetrace* value.
-You can change this to *infotrace* value.
+When the *db.yaml* file is generated, `table.name` is generated with the *timetrace* value.
+You can change this to the *infotrace* value.

 > [!CAUTION]
 > All timetrace or infotrace data between the `delete.start.time` and `delete.end.time` timestamps will be deleted, so be careful.

 Log levels for both file and console output can be configured with the `logging.level.file` and `logging.level.console` fields.
-The possible log levels are TRACE, DEBUG, INFO, WARN, ERROR and FATAL.
+The possible log levels are TRACE, DEBUG, INFO, WARN, ERROR, and FATAL.

 > [!NOTE]
 > Enabling TRACE logging will log all executed queries and may affect performance.